Manslaughter in Oklahoma: Definition, Sentences, & Degrees

-Manslaughter is defined as the unlawful killing of a human being without malice aforethought.
+In Oklahoma, manslaughter is the unlawful killing of a human being without malice aforethought.
 The sentence for a conviction on charges of manslaughter in Oklahoma includes a prison sentence ranging from two (2) years to life in prison.
 Oklahoma's manslaughter laws are defined in Title 21 Section 711 and Section 716 of the Oklahoma statutes.
 Manslaughter charges are categorized into different degrees including first degree (voluntary) manslaughter and second degree (involuntary) manslaughter.
 The degree of charges levied against a defendant by the prosecution are dependent upon the circumstances of the killing.
 First degree manslaughter is a felony offense and is defined in Oklahoma statute Title 21 Section 711.
 Second degree manslaughter is a felony and is outlined in Oklahoma statute Title 21 Section 716.

 Manslaughter is a type of homicide that that involves the unlawful killing of another person.
 Manslaughter charges are differentiated from murder charges in that manslaughter lacks the intent to cause death, while murder involves intent and premeditation.
 The manslaughter legal defense strategies utilized by criminal defense attorneys are dependent upon the circumstances of the crime and the evidence available.